 Affordable Storage in Fall River

 For college students living in the Southeastern Massachusetts area, Affordable Storage in Fall River is a welcome place to find additional storage space while living in the dorms.
 This well-lit, secure facility has an on-site manager and 24-7-365 access and 24-hour security surveillance to help keep you and your stuff safe.
-Contact Affordable Storage in Fall River at 508-675-1177 for details on getting a self-storage unit or to get a Budget rental truck.
+Contact Affordable Storage in Fall River at 508-675-1177 for details on getting a self-storage unit or to get a Penske rental truck.